TechWorksHub/best-practice-guide/source/executive-summary.rst

 1. the reader is an experienced software engineer; and
 2. the reader has no prior experience of AI/ML.

-The guide takes the form of a series of questions to be answerered.
+The guide takes the form of a series of questions to be answered.
 Comprehensive supplementary information is provided to help answer these questions.
 The outcome is an optimally designed, implemented and deployed AI/ML solution.